Unified API vs Custom Integration: Cost Comparison for SaaS Companies

 • You have fewer than 40 customers.

-• You’re still validating product-market fit.
+• You are still validating product-market fit.

 Start planning the transition if: